Hair Transplant Surgery

 What Precautions Should Be Taken Pre- and Post-Procedure?

-A week before the procedure, the client has to stop consuming vitamins, aspirin, alcohol and tabacco.
-Patients suffering from diabetes, hypertension, heart problems, or if they take psychiatric medications, should be given special advice by the Eternal Hair total care consultant or your own physician.
+A week before the procedure, the client has to stop consuming vitamins, aspirin, alcohol and tobacco.
+Patients suffering from diabetes, hypertension, heart problems, or if they take psychiatric medications, should consult with their physician as well as the Eternal Hair expert medical staff prior to the procedure.

 After the procedure, any heavy exercise, such as weightlifting or swimming, must be avoided.
-Only after 12 days of the procedure, the patient can resume light exercises such as light jogging or walking.
-Avoid exposing the scalp to direct sun light for 30 days after the procedure this is a must.
-The use of a hat is recommended only after 3 days of the procedure.
+Only after 12 days following the procedure should the patient resume light exercises such as light jogging or walking.
+Avoid exposing the scalp to direct sunlight for 30 days after the procedure but avoid wearing hats or anything that directly covers the scalp for at least 72 hours following the procedure.